-Entity Standard Customer Due Diligence (CDD) Notes Private individual (cont.)
-Executors/Personal Representatives Current council tax statement or demand letter Supported by a second document issued by government, judicial authority, public sector body, regulated utility company or another regulated AMP, which incorporates the customer's full name and either their residential address or date of birth, for example: Current bank/credit card statement Current utility bill Current mortgage statement Where the AMP has visited the customer at their home address a record of that visit may constitute evidence corroborating the individual lives at the address (i.e. equivalent to a second document).
-The same level of CDD should be applied as for the 'Private individual' section above.
-Where a transaction is proposed by an executor/administrator whilst winding up an estate, the AMP may accept the following as evidence of their authority as personal representatives: Court documents granting probate Letter of administration Where the customer or potential customer or their family member/known close associate is a PEP; Where the customer has provided false or stolen identification documentation; Where the transaction is complex or unusually large, the pattern of transactions is unusual and/or there is no apparent legal or economic purpose for the transaction; Any other situation with a high risk of money laundering/terrorist financing (as identified by the AMP in their risk assessment or information from the authorities).
-Note the circumstances under which EDD should be applied as above.
-Lawyers/accountants acting in the course of their business at regulated firms can be verified with reference to: • Practising certificate, or • Appropriate professional register (an English Solicitor will be on the Solicitors' Regulatory Authority roll and can be found on the Law Society's Find a Solicitor website and for accountants you may check the rolls of various regulators depending on the regulator to which they are registered) Attorneys Identity of the holder of a power of attorney should be verified in addition to any donor involved in a transaction.
+Entity Standard Customer Due Diligence (CDD) Notes Or B) A government, court or local authority-issued document (without a photograph) which has the customer's full name, for example: • Valid old style full UK driving licence • Instrument of a court appointment (e.g. grant of probate) • Current council tax statement or demand letter Supported by a second document issued by government, judicial authority, public sector body, regulated utility company or another regulated AMP, which incorporates the customer's full name and either their residential address or date of birth, for example: • Current bank/credit card statement • Current utility bill • Current mortgage statement Where the AMP has visited the customer at their home address a record of that visit may constitute evidence corroborating the individual lives at the address (i.e. equivalent to a second document).
+You must apply Enhanced Due Diligence (EDD) in the following circumstances: • Where there is any business relationship with a person established in a high risk country or in relation to a relevant transaction where either parties are established in a high risk third country; • Where the customer or potential customer or their family member/known close associate is a PEP; • Where the customer has provided false or stolen identification documentation; • Where the transaction is complex or unusually large, the pattern of transactions is unusual and/or there is no apparent legal or economic purpose for the transaction; • Any other situation with a high risk of money laundering/terrorist financing (as identified by the AMP in their risk assessment or information from the authorities).
+Executors/ Personal Representatives The same level of CDD should be applied as for the 'Private individual' section above.
+Where a transaction is proposed by an executor/administrator Note the circumstances under which EDD should be applied as above.

+Entity Standard Customer Due Diligence (CDD) Notes whilst winding up an estate, the AMP may accept the following as evidence of their authority as personal representatives: Court documents granting probate Letter of administration Lawyers/accountants acting in the course of their business at regulated firms can be verified with reference to: Practising certificate, or Appropriate professional register Can English Solicitor will be on the Solicitors' Regulatory Authority roll and can be found on the Law Society's Find a Solicitor website and for accountants you may check the rolls of various regulators depending on the regulator to which they are registered) Attorneys Identity of the holder of a power of attorney should be verified in addition to any donor involved in a transaction.
 The same level of CDD should be applied for the holder of the power of attorney and the donor as under 'Private individual' section above.
 Note the circumstances under which EDD should be applied as above.
-Identity consists of its constitution, business, legal form, ownership and control structure.
-Obtain and verify the following information: The AMP must take reasonable measures to understand the company's legal form and ownership and control structure, and must obtain sufficient additional information on the
+Corporate customers Identity consists of its constitution, business, legal form, ownership and control structure.
+Obtain and verify the following information The AMP must take reasonable measures to understand the company's legal form and ownership and control structure, and must obtain sufficient additional information on the nature of the company's business, and the reasons for seeking to enter into the transaction.